b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 — [General Conference, 1913 October](https://catalog.churchofjesuschrist.org/assets/6bc155bb-2b01-4e8b-b580-0ab24d4404af/0/15?lang=eng), President Joseph F. Smith (remember the F)

 So was the revelation not a revelation before Brigham called it a revelation?
 Can we get a citation for when Brigham made this into doctrine?
+Or why, nearly 200 years later, the canon source document *still says* "this isn't a commandment" after we've been told that it is?

 You can follow that link and see the [preceding address](https://catalog.churchofjesuschrist.org/assets/6bc155bb-2b01-4e8b-b580-0ab24d4404af/0/14?lang=eng) given by President Anthon H Lund, who says, in so many words, "yeah, it *says* it isn't a commandment, but that explicit wording doesn't mean it's optional!"
 It appears that President Smith wanted to interject, and so he delivers the above quote to expound on what Lund had said.